 This club plans annual winter trips to Aspen and Whistler, and frequently plans trips to Snowshoe, Seven Springs, and Killington.
 During the winter months, the club also holds monthly happy hours throughout the Dupont area.

 Founded in Washington, D.C. in 1966, the Fagowees engage in activities year-round.
 During the winter, skiing is the most common activity.
 There are now several branches of the Fagowees across the country, but there remains a strong chapter in the Washington, D.C. region.

 Despite its name, the Pentagon Ski Club isn't just open to Army generals.
 Although founded by military members at the Pentagon in 1966, the Pentagon Ski Club is now open to the entire public (and isn't funded by your tax money!)
 85% of club members are drawn from Virginia, Maryland, and D.C., but active members also hail from states as far away as Florida, Arizona, and California.

 Potomac Valley Skiers is composed of skiing enthusiasts and sponsors 4-5 ski trips each year to the Rockies and also to Europe and South America.
 Local activities include social events, hikes, and bicycling.
 Membership is limited to 200 with a few new applicants admitted each year.

-For trip availability and additional details, visit the Club's web site at www.scwdc.org.
+Visit the Club's web site at www.scwdc.org.